frankpicon/QuickenPokerApi/README.md

 Following is the endpoint for this api

 GET https://localhost/pokergame
-return JSON Payload List<PlayerViewModel
+return JSON Payload List<PlayerViewModel>

 POST https://localhost/pokergame
-ACCEPT JSON Payload List<PlayersViewModel>
-return JSON Payload List<WinnerViewModel>
+ACCEPT JSON Payload PlayersViewModel (which consists of a list of PokerPlayers) return JSON Payload List<WinnerViewModel>

 NOTES: